hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

 # Section 5B: LAMMPS on NVIDIA GPUs

 ### Application Overview and Directory Structure
 We used the LAMMPS tarball provided by the Coral-2 suite (https://asc.llnl.gov/coral-2-benchmarks) which uses the REAXC setting as a benchmark.
 We ran LAMMPS as a single-GPU experiment.
-For compiling and launching LAMMPS, please see sections [Pre-Requisites](#pre-requisites), [Build Container Image](#build-container-image) and [Run the Application](#run-the-application) below.
+For compiling and launching LAMMPS, please see sections [Pre-Requisites](#pre-requisites), [Build Container Image](#build-container-image), and [Run the Application](#run-the-application) below.
 Read on to customize runtime options/arguments/input configuration.
 Below is a breakdown of this directory:

 ```